Canadian government wants to quickly clear COVID protest blockades in Ottawa

 "When we got here, it was all full of snow.
 Look who cleaned it up ...
 There is no garbage," said John, who declined to give his last name.
 "And we're the terrorists?"

-Candice Bergen, interim head of the official opposition Conservatives, accused Trudeau in the House of Commons of using an "unprecedented sledgehammer".
-She noted that a number of truckers' protests at U.S. border crossings had ended.
+Candice Bergen, interim head of the official opposition Conservatives, accused Trudeau in the House of Commons on Tuesday of unnecessarily using an "unprecedented sledgehammer".

-Trudeau responded that "this is a time for responsible leadership, not crass partisanship" and accused senior Conservative legislators of encouraging the blockade leaders.
+Trudeau responded that "this is a time for responsible leadership, not crass partisanship".

 (Reporting by David Ljunggren; editing by Grant McCool)